Kong/docs.konghq.com/app/dev-portal/portals/settings/security.md

 {:.note}
 > *An API must be linked to a Konnect Gateway Service (version 3.6+) to be able to restrict access to your API with Authentication Strategies.*

-Authentication strategies determine how [published APIs](/dev-portal/portals/publishing) will be authenticated, and how Developers will create API Keys.
+Authentication strategies determine how [published APIs](/dev-portal/portals/publishing) are authenticated, and how Developers create API Keys.

-Authentication strategies automatically configure the Konnect Gateway service by enabling the Konnect Application Auth (KAA) plugin on that service (for APIs that are [linked](/dev-portal/apis/gateway-service-link) to a Gateway Service).
-The KAA plugin can only be configured from the associated Dev Portal.
+Authentication strategies automatically configure the Konnect Gateway service by enabling the Konnect Application Auth (KAA) plugin on the [Gateway service linked to the API](/dev-portal/apis/gateway-service-link).
+The KAA plugin can only be configured from the associated Dev Portal and not the Konnect Gateway Manager.

 ### Default application authentication strategy

-Determines a default strategy to be applied to any API during publishing.
+Determines the default authentication strategy applied to an API as it is published to a portal.
 Changing this default will not retroactively change any previously [published APIs](/dev-portal/portals/publishing).

 *To create a new Application Authentication Strategy, see [Application Auth](/dev-portal/app-reg#authentication-strategies)*

 {:.note}
-> *Authentication strategy does not affect developers browsing the portal from viewing APIs.
-To change visibility, see [Default Visibility](#default-visibility) and [Role-based access control](#role-based-access-control).*
+> *Authentication strategy only affects the hosted service and does not affect developers browsing the portal from viewing APIs.
+To change visibility of APIs in the portal, see [Default Visibility](#default-visibility) and [Role-based access control](#role-based-access-control).*

 <!--
 ### Kong Dev Portal API